FAQs, News & Updates

 This is because margins on fabrics are tight for online stores, and for smaller stores it doesn't make business sense to cut into bolts or rolls to sell less than half a metre, especially when you factor in the time to prepare and post.
 That's why when a store does offer smaller lengths such as single fat quarters or small increments, generally that fabric length comes with a cost premium to the customer - i.e. to buy a full metre or half metre of the same fabric at that price would be more expensive than you could find elsewhere.

 We would love to do samples but sadly it's just not cost effective, even if we charged for them.
-This is because I would need to cut a strip across the whole width of the fabric bolt to create samples, reducing the number of metres and half metres available for sale - and we do free delivery.
+This is because I would need to cut a strip across the whole width of the fabric bolt to create samples, reducing the number of metres and half metres available for sale.
 While we're still a young company it's not possible to carry this cost - maybe one day - but not today!